stfc/PSyclone/doc/developers.rst

 ..
 A new file needs to be created and the following classes found in
 .. psyGen.py need to be subclassed.
 ..
 ..
-PSy, Invokes, Invoke, Schedule, Loop, Kern, Arguments, Argument
+PSy, Invokes, Invoke, InvokeSchedule, Loop, Kern, Arguments, Argument
 ..
 You may also choose to subclass the Inf class if required.
 ..
 ..
 The subclass of the PSy class then needs to be added as an option to